eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 ---
 ## Concepts

-Here are the main concepts to keep in mind before continuing to read this developer guide:
+Here are the main concepts to keep in mind before continuing to read this user guide:

 <div id="concepts-table-1">